ManuCanedo/daily-coding-sessions-2020/README.md

 # Daily Coding Sessions

 I am doing a C++ coding session a day.
-Whithin this files there are dozens of algorithms and contributions to other projects.
+Whithin this files there are dozens of algorithms, data structures and language features test programs.
 <br/><br/>
 Most days I start a new  mathematical or data management coding challenge and I submit a correct and efficient solution to it.
 Time Complexity of the solution provided is displayed at the bottom of each file.
+Other days I do some data structures and C++ language features workout.
 <br/><br/>

 ## **Algorithms**